What Language Is The Torah Written In?

 Not Hebrew, nor Aramaic – It’s Paleo-Hebrew

 What language is the Torah written in?
-Many people believe it is Hebrew alphabet, but it is actually Paleo-Hebrew – a more ancient form of the language.
+Many people believe it is the Hebrew alphabet, but it is actually Paleo-Hebrew – a more ancient form of the language.
 The first five books of the Bible were written in this language in the 7th century BCE.

 However, by the 4th century BCE, Aramaic had become the dominant language spoken by the Jewish people.
 Thus, many of the later books of the Bible were written in Aramaic.
 The text of the Torah has been copied by hand over and over again for thousands of years.